RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-http-request/README.md

 ### Example of using POST method

-If method requires to have request body if can be specified as `body` parameters.
-There are two options here:
+If the request requires a body, it can be specified using the body parameter.
+There are two options here

 1. `content-type: application/json` header is specified.
 Everything under `body` hash will be converted into JSON string
 2. `content-type: application/json` header is not specified. `body` treated as a plain string